flodek/rpi-pico-rplace-e-paper-frame/README.md

-# Raspberry Pi Pico r/Place e-link frame
+# Raspberry Pi Pico r/Place e-paper frame
 A digital frame powered by the Raspberry Pi Pico, displays a piece of [Reddit's r/place](https://www.reddit.com/r/place/) canvas at a random position.

 ## Hardware